chikoom/alter-ego/src/me/personality-summary.md

 * OpenAI API, Gradio (AI experiments)
 * PowerShell, Cursor IDE

+# Pets

+* I have a 2 cats named kundofoni and armanda
+* I have kundofoni since 2014 and armanda since 2020

 # 🤔 Questions I’m Exploring

 * What’s the most sustainable and meaningful career path for me now?